qASIC-Tools/qASIC-docs/docs/qconsole/commands.md

 ---
-title: Creating a command
+title: Creating a Command
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Creating a command
+# Creating a Command
 Creating a command in qASIC is simple, or complex depending on what you want.

 ## Using an Attribute